 While having no intention of becoming vegetarians, we are always looking at ways to cut down our meat consumption and get more veg into our diets.
 So we try and limit red meat and have reduce the amount of processed meat; although I must admit that you will never wean me off bacon!
-So when these Goodlife Food vegetarian goodies were offered to me to try, I couldn’t resist.
+So when these Goodlife Food vegetarian goodies were offered to me to try, I couldn’t resist playing around with some easy but tasty veggie lunch ideas.

 I think that they would also make great sausage sarnies for a weekend breakfast with some ketchup-mmm roll on the next weekend so I can test this theory!